whuangithub/OpenCVLearning/CppRevisit.md

 # User Input

 `cout` (pronounce: see-out) is used to output (print) values.<br>
-Now we will use `cin` to get user input.
+Now we will use `cin` （see-in） to get user input.

 `cin` is a predefined variable that reads data from the keyboard with the extraction operator (`>>`).